Mkaify/AI-Sudoku-Solver/README.md

 ### Prerequisites

-1.  **Download Models**: You must download the trained models and zero_template.jpg from the link "https://drive.google.com/drive/folders/1wX1TkCopwKOPIMYUcBs0w-F7CWx8GKyq?usp=drive_link" and place them in the models/ directory:
+1.  **Download Models**: You must download the trained models and zero_template.jpg and place them in the models/ and images/ directory respectively:

     *   digit\_svhn-196-0.14.hdf5